SlicerMorph/Tutorials/MALPACA/K-means_templates_selection.md

 <p/>

-  *  It will also created a time-stamped folder in the directory specified in `Select output directory` in Step 1 so that results from different runs will not overwright each other.
+  *  It will also created a time-stamped folder in the directory specified in `Select output directory` in Step 1 so that results from different runs will not overwrite each other.
 The extracted point clouds with point-to-point correspondence will be stored in `fcsv` format as landmark files in a folder called `matching_point_clouds` within the just created time-stamped folder.

 <p align="center">
 <img src="./kmeans_MALPACA_images/MALPACA_005.png" width = 600>